tuenguyen004/exosuit-research/Datasets/Data_PilotStudy June11/README.md

-These are the usability tests datasets I did
+Here are the datasets of the usability tests I designed to analyze how Wearnotch sensor works